spatstat/.github/profile/README.md

 Here you can find all the repositories maintained by the `spatstat` team:

 - the `spatstat` family of packages
-- material for short courses on analysing spatial point patterns.
+- material for short courses on analysing spatial point patterns

 For an overview of the `spatstat` family, see [spatstat/spatstat](https://github.com/spatstat/spatstat).